 The bright orange flowers open in their masses.

 The flowers of Trailing Tuberous Begonias open in small clusters with showy female flowers and smaller male blooms.
-Here’s a tip, if you pinch out the small male bloom behind the larger female flower, it will grow even larger and the show will last longer.
+Here’s a tip, if you pinch out the small male bloom, behind the larger female flower, it will grow even larger and the show will last longer.

-Grow Trailing Tuberous Begonias in pots and hanging baskets.
+It is best to grow Trailing Tuberous Begonias in pots and hanging baskets.
 Choose a good quality potting mix that is loam based.
 Water to establish and then keep moist in active growth.
 Allow them to become relatively dry over winter dormancy.
 They thrive in filtered light - such as beneath eaves or trees.